TaceoLabs/zkllvm-mlir-assigner/README.md

 ## Example

-This section will show you step by step how to proof the [CNN-MNIST Model](https://github.com/onnx/models/tree/main/vision/classification/mnist) found in `tests/Models/ConvMnist/mnist-12.onnx`.
+This section shows how to use zkML frontend.
+In this example, we guide you through every step to proof the [CNN-MNIST Model](https://github.com/onnx/models/tree/main/vision/classification/mnist) found in `tests/Models/ConvMnist/mnist-12.onnx`.

 To run an example for a basic MNIST model:

 ```bash